mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-in.rst

 The following section provides instructions on scaling the cluster in with the manual bare metal provider.

 These instructions apply to all node types but the primary node.
-For instruction on the latter, refer to Removing the primary node section of this documentation.
+For instruction on the latter, refer to :doc:`Removing the primary node</how-to/operations/removing-the-primary-node>` section of this documentation.

-..
-TODO: Add a link to the Removing the primary node section

 Remove the machine from the cluster
 -----------------------------------